 What are the many types of academic reference?

-This is the first of three lessons about References and Reference Lists.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about References and Reference Lists.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the structure of this short course on references

 – Discuss what references are and how and when to use them

 – Explore the concept of reference styles and source types and how they affect reference formatting and elements

 Anyone that’s ever had to write an academic essay or create an academic presentation will know that it’s important to include citations, references and a references list in that assignment to guarantee correct academic conduct.
 However, because there are so many referencing styles in use, and because how citations and references are formed can be fairly rule-dependent, many students often struggle with accuracy when referencing – which could leave them open to accusations of plagiarism and more general academic misconduct.

 To help students in this area, we’ve created many short readers on referencing such as this reader about references and reference lists.
 In Chapter 1, we explore the basics of a reference, introducing some key variation based on the referencing style and source type being used.
 Following this, Chapter 2 provides comprehensive instructions for how to accurately write references, with Chapter 3 focusing more specifically on the creation, ordering and layout of academic reference lists.
 If you’re ready to study, continue reading…